mcindoe/pdf-merge/README.md

 alias pdfmerge='python3 ~/Tools/pdfmerge.py'

 File names can be input with or without the .pdf extension.
-When you are finished entering file names, a blank space will prompt for the output name.
+When you are finished entering file names, entering a blank space will prompt for the output name.

 In its current form the files input must be in the current working directory.